crazyhouse33/kvhf/README.md

 # Libs
-The package expose python modules that you may use:
+The package expose python modules that you may find usefull:
-1. Obviously a module to manipulate kvhf file ( kvhf.file and kvhf.stat )
+1. Obviously modules to manipulate kvhf file ( kvhf.file and kvhf.stat )
-2. Wrapper simplifying gitpython interface to facilitate repository exploration.
+2. Wrapper simplifying gitpython interface to facilitate repository exploration(lib.gfe)
+3. Some convenients functions to open files even if parents directory does not exist (lib.ppath)

 # Warning
 I did kvhf because I felt the need for it for another project.
 I built it quicquely and put it on github.
 I tried to do something powerfull but all the edges features are not tested.
 I am sure if you try to mess around with features you can read in the help option and not presented here you can encounter some bugs.
 Pull request accepted :)